One suite, not ten plugins

 Built for Real Networks

-Standalone Paper servers and Velocity networks are both supported, with network-aware chat, synced settings, cross-server PMs, global completions, and remote ChatItem access.
+Standalone Paper servers and Velocity networks are both supported, with network-aware chat, synced settings, group-local cross-server PMs, global completions, and remote ChatItem access.

 Setup and compatibility